 Though, if I can delve into the Bulbagarden comparison for a moment, this actually isn’t nearly as bad as her original lines.

 “Originally, Kasumi’s first line has her saying that she’d better watch out for kidnappers because she’s so cute.
 Satoshi and Takeshi kind of give her a look, prompting her to go “What!?”
 Satoshi then pats Pikachu’s head and tells Kasumi that, fine, she is cute and that she had better watch out.

 I guess the dub changed this because they didn’t want parents walking into the room and hearing one of the main characters act so nonchalant about a subject like child abduction.”

-Yeah, 4Kids didn’t do a great job changing this line, but the Japanese writers definitely eek out a WTF at this.
+Yeah, 4Kids didn’t do a great job changing this line, but the Japanese writers definitely eek out a WTF from me at this.

 – It was in this episode where Ash has the flashback to the Lost Episode, which spurred my multi-year-long annoyance as to where that scene came from.

 You want to know what else?
 Even this little tidbit induces additional confusion!